Yield: 6 to 8 burgers

 - Arugula (optional) Add to list

-In a medium pan, sauté the onion in 1 tablespoon olive oil until soft, about 5 minutes.
+In a medium pan, sauté onions in 1 tablespoon olive oil until soft, about 5 minutes.
 Stir in grated beets, cover and cook over medium heat, stirring occasionally, until beets are tender, about 10 minutes.
 Add vinegar and garlic and sauté 1 more minute.
 Set aside until cool enough to handle.

-Place the black beans in a large bowl and mash them slightly with a fork.
+Place black beans in a large bowl and mash them slightly with a fork.
 Add beet-onion mixture, rice, lemon juice, parsley and thyme.
 Stir to combine and season to taste with salt and pepper.
 Add flour and stir until thoroughly blended.
 Form into patties.

 Veggie burger tips